Making Recovery Possible.

 Our Recovery Residences:

-A large, corner-lot Lancaster PA sober living home in the heart of Lancaster City, the King Street house is strategically located near a multitude of community, employment and recovery resources.
+A large Lancaster PA sober living home in the heart of Lancaster City, the Ross Street house is strategically located near a multitude of community, employment and recovery resources.

 The Newberry Street House is a constant haven for men in recovery.
 As one of our largest York PA Sober Living homes, Newberry St. supports community living and individual accountability throughout the early recovery process.

-One of our newest York PA Sober Living homes, the Lincoln Street house is spacious and accommodating, as well as located in the heart of one of South Central Pennsylvania most active and diverse sober living and recovery communities.
+One of our newest York PA Sober Living homes, the E. Philadelphia Street house is spacious and accommodating, as well as located in the heart of one of South Central Pennsylvania's most active and diverse sober living and recovery communities.

 Opportunities and Responsibilities.